FortiGate

 diagnose sys session list | grep ´session´

-This command shows a number of active sessions and helps monitor the firewall´s capacity.
+This command shows many active sessions and helps monitor the firewall´s capacity.

 Example: